Madame Rosa: Box office

 With two million viewers, La vie devant soi was a great success in France.
-Its success may have been aided by the popularity of the TV series Madame le judge, which Signoret starred in.
+Its success may have been aided by the popularity of the TV series Madame le juge, which Signoret starred in.

 The film opened on 19 March 1978 at the Plaza Theater in New York City.
 It made $5.2 million in the United States.

 Critical reception

 Madame Rosa met "acclaim" in North America.
 Vincent Canby, writing for The New York Times, judged that Moshé Mizrahi's direction of the film was beautiful, and Madame Rosa was "a tremendous character", Signoret's "best role in years".
 Molly Haskell, writing for New York, interpreted the story as "a wishful fable of Israeli-Arab reconciliation", and said it "managed to get to" her.
 The Wisconsin Jewish Chronicle praised it as "an unforgettable film", asking, "How can a film about pimps, whores, transvestites and average people who populate Belleville in France be a film about love and human kindness? ...It's a story of warmth and understanding between Arab and Jew".
 Anna Simons of The Harvard Crimson stated the film "is carried to near perfection by Simone Signoret's brilliant rendition of Madame Rosa and Samy Ben Youb's impressive performance as Momo".

 James Monaco's 1992 The Movie Guide, reviewing the VHS, gave Madame Rosa three and a half stars, stating it "handles its underlying conflicts—between Arabs and Jews, between Nazis and Jews—well, and explores its mixed racial and cultural milieu with grace, sensitivity and subtlety".
 In 2013, Xavier Leherpeur of L'Express described Signoret as unforgettable in the film.
 In his 2015 Movie Guide, Leonard Maltin gave it two and a half stars, describing it as "aimless".

-On Rotten Tomatoes, it has an approval rating of 88%, based on eight reviews.
+Madame Rosa has an approval rating of 89% on review aggregator website Rotten Tomatoes, based on 9 reviews, and an average rating of 7.4/10.